 Accommodation in and around central Oslo provides convenient access to most of the main attractions.
 There are plenty of good options here for all budgets.
 Of course, just like in the rest of the Nordics hotel prices in Oslo are pretty high.

-Hostel: Anker Hostel, good no-frills option in Grünerløkka, 10 minutes from Oslo Central Station.
+Hostel: Anker Hostel, a good no-frills option in Grünerløkka, 10 minutes from Oslo Central Station

-Budget: Citybox Oslo, nice budget hotel, only a 2-minute walk from Oslo Central Station.
+Budget: Citybox Oslo, a nice budget hotel, only a 2-minute walk from Oslo Central Station

 Now, what do you think?
 How would you spend a weekend in Oslo?
 Share your thoughts with us in the comments below!